- 3 Bedrooms

-- Enjoy your stay!
-Make sure that you protect the rental owner (and your things!) by keeping the vacation rental locked up when you are away, just like you would in your own home.
+- Make sure that you protect the owner (and your stuff!) by keeping the home secured while you are away, just like you would at home.

-- Make a point to walk through the rental one final time and look for property damage.
-We suggest walking through with the rental manager wherever possible (often this isn't possible)..
-If the property manager is not available, make certain to take photos of the property to record its condition.
+- Make sure to walk through the rental one last time and look for damages.
+We recommend walking through with the property manager whenever possible (this isn't always the case)..
+If the property owner is not available, make sure to take photos of the property to record its condition.

-Did they love their stay?
-If everything was perfect, next year's vacation planning is going to be quick.
-If the rental wasn't ideal, and you will better know how to refine your search for the next vacation.
+Hold a debrief with your travel companions.
+Does everyone want to go back?
+If everything was outstanding, next year's vacation planning is going to be simple and easy.
+If the rental property wasn't ideal, and you'll better recognize how to refine your search for the next time.